 But I love Iowa.
 And in one short afternoon, I was reminded why.

 ^ Crossing the Mighty Mississipp is, in my opinion, the threshold to adventure in the American West.
-(Pretty sure my heroes Thomas Jefferson and Lewis and Clark would agree.)
+(Pretty sure my hero Thomas Jefferson and his boys, Lewis and Clark would agree.)
 We passed over this grand lady at the Quad Cities - Rock Island and Moline on the Illinois side; Davenport and Bettendorf in the Iowa bank.
 The deep, rolling waters reflected the grey skies and the whole effect looked shockingly Pacific Northwestian.
 But my heart raced with excitement all the same.

 ^ For the last two years, I've been dreaming about Thunder Bay Grille.
-We stopped there serendipitously on our 2015 road trip , and while we all enjoyed the ambiance and good service - they invited Ranger to come join us as we ate on the porch - it was my husband's bison meatloaf and my fourth-born's drunken sirloin that drove the needle from good to great.
+We stopped there serendipitously on our 2015 road trip , and while we all enjoyed the ambiance and good service - they even invited Ranger to come join us as we ate on the porch - it was my husband's bison meatloaf and my fourth-born's drunken sirloin that drove the needle from good to great.
 So with much anticipation, we ordered two plates of the same and held our breath as they were finally delivered to our table.
 Yes.
 Definitely as good as we remembered.